open-WFS/.github/profile/README.md

 #### Using native macOS AVB config

-If you are connecting an Apple Mac directly to the AVB network, open **Audio MIDI Setup** and select **Window > Network Device Browser**.
+If you are connecting an Apple Mac directly to the AVB network:

+ - Open **Audio MIDI Setup** and select **Window > Network Device Browser**.
-You should see 4 `openWFS` AVB devices appear in the browser.
+ - You should see 4 `openWFS` AVB devices appear in the browser.

-For each of the devices, configure the input streams. *Add specific detail on this.*
+ - For each of the devices, configure the input streams, assigning four streams (each carrying eight channels) to each module consecutively

-Create an aggregate device that collates all of the input streams.
+ - Finally, create an aggregate device that collates all of the input streams.

 #### Using an RME Digiface or other RME AVB device